 Dynex Capital (DX) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the mortgage real estate investment trust had lost 3.51% over the past month.
-This has was narrower than the Finance sector's loss of 9.54% and the S&P 500's loss of 7.68% in that time.
+Heading into today, shares of the mortgage real estate investment trust had lost 2.41% over the past month, outpacing the Finance sector's loss of 5.3% and the S&P 500's loss of 5.01% in that time.

 Investors will be hoping for strength from Dynex Capital as it approaches its next earnings release.

-Investors might also notice recent changes to analyst estimates for Dynex Capital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Dynex Capital.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Dynex Capital is currently a Zacks Rank #5 (Strong Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Dynex Capital currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that Dynex Capital has a Forward P/E ratio of 8.63 right now.
-Its industry sports an average Forward P/E of 8.62, so we one might conclude that Dynex Capital is trading at a premium comparatively.
+Looking at its valuation, Dynex Capital is holding a Forward P/E ratio of 8.54.
+For comparison, its industry has an average Forward P/E of 8.56, which means Dynex Capital is trading at a discount to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 227, putting it in the bottom 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 227, which puts it in the bottom 11% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.